Who We Work With | 我们与谁合作

 LIU Chuang 刘窗 is an interventionist, acting in the public sphere as he challenges public perceptions of both daily life and conventional patterns.
 Exploring social rules, he plays with them as a way to disrupt the conventional status of things with simple, yet poetic ideas that resonate politically and philosophically.
 His artistic approach takes as its starting point the rupture between individuals and their inner aesthetics, exploring art in new social territories.
 After developing his practice in Shenzhen, Liu Chuang currently lives and works in Beijing.
 For “The Bibliorium” symposium, Liu read selected texts from his project Love Story, in which he collected thousands of secondhand pulp romance novels from bookstores in factory cities around Dongguang, Guangdong.
 Hilighting notes scribbled in the margins of the books, he discovered surprising messages, secret codes and personal memories between friends and lovers.

-Catherine McMahon 馬紅 is a designer, researcher, and historian based in Shanghai.
+Catherine McMahon 馬紅 is a designer, researcher, and historian based in Beijing and a partner at Studio ATLAS.
 Her work focuses on the intersection of technology and nature, histories of digital representation, and more recently the role of craft production in contemporary society.
 She studied architecture at the Rhode Island School of Design and the History, Theory, and Criticism of Art and Architecture at the Massachusetts Institute of Technology.
 She is also a co-founder of the design studio, Atlas.
 Catherine participated in the September A.M.
 Brainstorm and discussed the process of collecting as art with photography collector, Thomas Sauvin.

 Jordan Thomas Mitchell is a musician by birthright and an artist by toil.
 Relocating to Beijing at the age of 19, Mitchell developed an instigative performance art practice targeting phenomena observed in a society he had few tools by which to chisel an understanding.
 From street performance pieces that flagrantly intrude the camera into uninvited social situations (The Sleeper, 2010), to identity-defying musical performances upending Mitchell’s background as a folk-musician and re-situating his person as a series of permutations on a made-up character called Chronmaster (Chronmaster, 2012 / Dirge King, 2013 / Earth Eater, 2014 / Donna Chron, 2017), the work Mitchell produces is urgent, inspired and emotional.
 Jordan participated in an A.M.
 Brainstorm together with John Brady, following the pair's improvised musical performance at "The Bibliorium" opening night.
 His film Native Vision was included in the Montevideo exhibition "Teetering at the Edge of the World" and was performed as live theater during Fictionalized Realities.